Print

 [/jsoncontentimporter]

 The code basenode=level1 tells the plugin to begin looping with level1 in the JSON.
-The curly brackets around {start} tell the plugin to search for the JSON key named start and uses the JSON value for that key to replace {start}.
+The curly brackets around {start} say to the plugin to search for the JSON key named start and uses the JSON value for that key to replace {start}.

 In action: